MicrosoftDocs/learn/learn-pr/azure/improve-sign-in-security-authenticator/resources/content-design-improve-sign-in-security-authenticator.md

    **Getting started**

    Budget constraints prevent some passwordless options.
 You can't buy new PCs with Windows Hello for Business or FIDO2 security keys.
-On the other hand, employees who sign-in with SMS or voice call already have phones that run either Android or iOS.
-Microsoft Authenticator is a free app that can turn those phones into a strong, passwordless credential that is more secure than SMS or voice call.
+On the other hand, remote employees who sign in with SMS or voice call already have phones that run either Android or iOS.
+Microsoft Authenticator is a free app that can turn those phones into a strong  credential that is more secure than SMS or voice call and also capable for passwordless sign-in.

-   You decide to promote Microsoft Authenticator push notifications as an easy way to move users from less secure methods.
+   You decide to promote Microsoft Authenticator push notifications as an easy way to move remote employees from less secure methods.
 You'll create a *registration campaign* to nudge users to set up Microsoft Authenticator whenever they sign.

-   You want to try out how the registration campaign works for a test user account.
-After you confirm it works as expected, you plan to run the campaign for the employees who sign in using methods like SMS or Voice call.
+   You want to see how the registration campaign works for a test user account.
+After you confirm it works as expected, you plan to run the campaign for the remote employees.

 1. Prepare the environment